uo-ec607/lectures/08-regression/08-regression.md

 ### Aside on HAC (Newey-West) standard errors

-On thing I want to flag is that the `estimator` package does not yet offer support for HAC (i.e. heteroskedasticity and autocorrelation consistent) standard errors *a la* [Newey-West](https://en.wikipedia.org/wiki/Newey%E2%80%93West_estimator).
+On thing I want to flag is that the `estimatr` package does not yet offer support for HAC (i.e. heteroskedasticity and autocorrelation consistent) standard errors *a la* [Newey-West](https://en.wikipedia.org/wiki/Newey%E2%80%93West_estimator).
 I've submitted a [feature request](https://github.com/DeclareDesign/estimatr/issues/272) on GitHub --- vote up if you would like to see it added sooner! --- but you can still obtain these pretty easily using the aforementioned-mentioned `sandwich` package.
 For example, we can use `sandwich::NeweyWest()` on our existing `ols1` object to obtain HAC SEs for it.

 ```r